-Loop Road view: In travelling south on the campus loop road, the new Automotive Technology Center’s northwestern façade is visible revealing the educational Lab spaces and multiple garage doors that provide access to the Shop.
+Loop Road view: In travelling south on the campus loop road, the new Automotive Technologies Center’s northwestern façade is visible revealing the educational Lab spaces and multiple garage doors that provide access to the Shop.
 Highlights on this side of the building include Kalwall panels providing daylight into the facility, ATC supergraphics and components of the building’s water harvesting system.

 Entry Vestibule The Santa Fe Concorso generously donated to this project, and will therefore have a display space in the main entry corridor for automotive photographs and relics from their collection.